NoroffFEU/css-frameworks-ca/README.md

 If you want to run the code on your Pc make sure node is installed

-To run the app, run the following commands:
+To run the app, use the following commands:

 ```bash
 npm run start